Kate Middleton's birthday photos help picture the royal family

 More likely, he will face a trial in which negative facts about his conduct, coupled with his friendship with pedophile Jeffrey Epstein, will make the headlines for quite a while.

-In the meantime, pressures are mounting for Andrew to be Elizabeth II’s favorite son., stop using the title of duke, move away from the royal functions entirely who still hold and leave military posts.
+In the meantime, pressures are mounting for Andrew to be Elizabeth II’s favorite son., stop using the title of duke, move away from the royal functions entirely that still keeps and get out of military posts.

 The imbroglio fuels the republican movement, which advocates not replacing the queen with another monarch.